 California Compulsory Full-Time Education Law: Education Code 48200 states that each person between the ages of 6 and 18 years not exempted under the provisions of Chapter 2 or Chapter 3 (commencing with Section 48400) is subject to compulsory full-time education.
-Each person subject to compulsory full-time education shall attend school full time and for the full time designated as the length of the school day by the governing board of the school district which the residency of either the parent or legal guardian is located.
+Each person subject to compulsory full-time education shall attend school full time and for the full time designated as the length of the school day by the Board of Trustees of the School District which the residency of the parent/guardian is located.

 Every student is expected to attend school daily, unless there is a valid justification for his/her action.
 (Education Code section 48200).
-Please refrain from allowing your child to have parent permitted truancies.
+Please refrain from allowing your child to have parent/guardian permitted truancies.
 These truancies are best described as absences for reasons other than what the law allows.
 They may include the following: